softwaregravy/jetpact/PLAN.md

 - System specs should use development stores
 - Use FactoryBot for test data
 - Use Faker for test data generation

+## Followups
+- [ ] will PartnerStores#access_token initially be false?
+I'd like to add a not null constraint in the db